-Stabilization of Cu+ by tuning CuO–CeO2 interface for selective electrochemical CO2 reduction to ethylene†
+Stabilization of Cu+ by tuning a CuO–CeO2 interface for selective electrochemical CO2 reduction to ethylene†

-Electrochemical conversion of carbon dioxide (CO2) to multi-carbon fuels and chemical feedstocks is important but remains challenging.
-Here we report the stabilization of Cu+ within a CuO–CeO2 interface for efficient and selective electrocatalytic CO2 reduction toward ethylene under ambient conditions.
-Tuning the CuO/CeO2 interfacial interaction permits dramatic suppression of proton reduction and enhancement of CO2 reduction, with an ethylene faradaic efficiency (FE) as high as 50.0% at −1.1 V (versus the reversible hydrogen electrode) in 0.1 M KHCO3, in stark contrast to 22.6% over pure CuO immobilized on carbon black (CB).
-The composite catalyst presents a 2.6-fold improvement in ethylene current compared to CuO/CB at similar overpotentials, which also exceeds many recently reported Cu-based materials.
-The FE for C2H4 maintained over 48.0% even after 9 h of continuous polarization.
-The Cu+ species are believed to be the adsorption as well as active sites for activation of CO2 molecules, which remains almost unchanged after 1 h of electrolysis.
-Further density functional theory calculations demonstrate preferred formation of Cu+ at the CuO–CeO2 interface.
-This work provides a simple avenue to converting CO2 into high-value hydrocarbons by rational stabilization of Cu+ species.
+Electrochemical conversion of carbon dioxide (CO2) into multi-carbon fuels and chemical feedstocks is important but remains challenging.
+Here, we report the stabilization of Cu+ within a CuO–CeO2 interface for efficient and selective electrocatalytic CO2 reduction to ethylene under ambient conditions.
+Tuning the CuO/CeO2 interfacial interaction permits dramatic suppression of proton reduction and enhancement of CO2 reduction, with an ethylene faradaic efficiency (FE) as high as 50.0% at −1.1 V (vs. the reversible hydrogen electrode) in 0.1 M KHCO3, in stark contrast to 22.6% over pure CuO immobilized on carbon black (CB).
+The composite catalyst presents a 2.6-fold improvement in ethylene current compared to that of CuO/CB at similar overpotentials, which also exceeds many recently reported Cu-based materials.
+The FE of C2H4 remained at over 48.0% even after 9 h of continuous polarization.
+The Cu+ species are believed to be the adsorption as well as active sites for the activation of CO2 molecules, which remain almost unchanged after 1 h of electrolysis.
+Further density functional theory calculations demonstrate the preferred formation of Cu+ at the CuO–CeO2 interface.
+This work provides a simple avenue to convert CO2 into high-value hydrocarbons by rational stabilization of Cu+ species.

 - This article is part of the themed collection: CO2 Utilisation